-Perspective | The party’s still on for Tampa’s happy, home-team Super Bowl.
+The party’s still on for Tampa’s happy, home-team Super Bowl.
 It’s just not quite as rowdy.

 “Yeah, a lot more meaningful, lord, yes,” Alvin Williams said, saying also: “Everybody’s cheerful.
 Everybody’s in good spirits.”

-That’s all how Bri Walker, working the second barber chair while trimming a head into further handsomeness, could say this: “At this point, I don’t think covid is as much a concern as the Bucs going to the Super Bowl.
+That’s all how Bri Walker, working the second barber chair, could say this: “At this point, I don’t think covid is as much a concern as the Bucs going to the Super Bowl.
 It’s still there.
 It’s still probably on people’s minds.
 But it’s in the back of their minds.”
 And she could say this, also salient: “I just had a newborn on the fifth [of January].
 As much as I want to go out and celebrate with every body and go here and go there, I don’t want to bring anything home to him.”

 Antonio Williams could say, “I believe the energy would be way more if covid wasn’t around,” and, “I believe the city alone, the energy is at an all-time high,” and have both feel true.
 Alvin Williams could revel in his feeling, “We’ve made sports history,” but also tell of feeling the need to defend his immune system with good offense — good nutrition and rest — and how that customer over there weathered three weeks of walking pneumonia related to coronavirus.
 And Mitchell Reyes, overseeing his wife and his 6-year-old daughter on a ride in a popular downtown playground, could say: “You know, it’s terrible.
 It’s impossible to not think about,” and also: “But definitely still grateful.
 I would think in comparison to the rest of the country, we’re still lucky.”